MAP9900/Convoy-Layout-Project/docs/POMDP.md

 ```

 Individual v2 profiles may occasionally beat their v1 source if `fire_control_lite` corrects a weak VAE firing parameter, so the intended comparison is aggregate behavior across presets and observation seeds.

+Important comparison caveat:

+- the main v2 notebook currently compares each preset's own selected locations and rebuilt fire-control solutions
+- this combines location-selection quality and firing-solution quality
+- the next diagnostic should hold selected source locations fixed, then rebuild only the fire-control solution under `good_contact`, `baseline_night`, and `poor_contact`
+- that fixed-location comparison will isolate how much degradation comes from observation-limited fire control rather than different spawn/location choices

 ## First Eval Finding